croz-ltd/nrich/nrich-logging/README.md

 - `void logInternalExceptionAtFullVerbosityLevel(Exception exception, Map<String, ?> exceptionAuxiliaryData)`

 Logs exception with optional auxiliary data at selected verbosity level and logging level.
-If value of loggingLevel or loggingVerbosityLevel is null they are resolved from from configuration.
+If value of loggingLevel or loggingVerbosityLevel is null they are resolved from configuration.

 - `void logInternalException(Exception exception, LoggingLevel loggingLevel, LoggingVerbosityLevel loggingVerbosityLevel, Map<String, ?> exceptionAuxiliaryData);`